crcn/tandem-old/README.md

 ### Paperclip Roadmap 💫

-Some planned features for Paperclip.
-Everything about Paperclip is being designed now so that these ideas will be possible.
+Paperclip is designed for the future to make the following ideas possible.

 #### Strong types